FDA 510(k) Submission Process: A Step-By-Step Guide On How To Prepare Yours

 Section 5.0 – 510(k) Summary

-Section 3.0 is exactly what it sounds like: a cover letter with some basic administration information, the basis for the submission, and a table supplying information on the design and use of the device.
+The cover letter contains basic administrative information, the basis for the submission, and a table with information on the design and use of the device.
 It should be kept fairly straightforward and to the point.

 Do be sure your cover letter includes all of the following: